o3de/o3de.org/content/docs/userguide/char-intro.md

 ---
-description: ' Learn to animate characters in &ALYlong; with &emotionfx; &animation-editor;
+description: ' Learn to animate characters in Amazon Lumberyard with EMotionFX Animation Editor . '
-  . '
 title: Create and animate characters
 ---